 Make Payment Live

-Once you are done with testing the transactions in the sandbox mode, you are ready to switch to production mode.
-To make your payment system live, update your live PayPal client id and client secret in the environment file.
+Once you are done with sandbox testing, you are ready to switch to production mode.
+To make your payment live, update your live PayPal client id and client secret in the environment file.

 $this->gateway->setTestMode(false);